 Usually, you will likely need to obtain a court order name and/or gender marker change first.
 For gender marker change, most states require that a health care provider fill out a form or write a letter.

-In CA, for name change only, submit the court order, old birth certificate, and form VS-23 to the CA Office of Vital Records.
+In California, for name change and/or gender marker change, submit the court order, old birth certificate, and form VS-23 (for name change) or VS-24 (for gender marker change) to the CA Office of Vital Records, along with your payment.
+The gender category options are now male, female, or non-binary.